saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 	+ The [Cassandra module](https://projects.spring.io/spring-data-cassandra/) in Spring Data is used to interact with Cassandra
 	+ `spring-boot-starter-web module` is used to expose a REST API to query tweet related info

 + Application Container Cloud provides out-of-the-box Service Binding for Data Hub Cloud (if both the services are in the same identity domain).
 This gives your app a secure communication channel without you having to do anything explicitly and no port related configuration is required at the database infrastructure level.
+Since in our GSE environment we do not have Data Hub Cloud Service we will use DHCS on another cloud account, all participants will use the same DHCS where they will create their own schema.

 Here is how the Cassandra data model looks like